harshil1712/cloudflare-pdf-summarizer-workshop/README.md

 ### Step 5: Enable Workers AI

 1. Update the `wrangler.toml` file to add the Workers AI binding.
-Make sure to update the types.
 2. Update the `handleWorkshopQueue` function in `src/index.ts` to use Workers AI to summarize the content of the PDF file.
 3. Add the functionality to store the summary back in R2 as a text file.